filodb/FiloDB/doc/binaryrecord-spec.md

 * +0000   4 bytes  total length of container following these length bytes
 * +0004   4 bytes  version and flag word, for future expansion.
 For now, upper byte == version, which is currently 1.
-* +0008   8 bytes  server timestamp at container creation/reset
+* +0008   8 bytes  server timestamp (Millis from 1970 UTC / UNIX Epoch) at container creation/reset
 * +0016   BinaryRecord 1  (where first bytes indicates its length)
 * +0016+n  BinaryRecord 2....